class EndpointCore(Artifact):

 # Compute the standard performance metrics for this model

-if model_type in [ModelType.REGRESSOR, ModelType.QUANTILE_REGRESSOR, ModelType.ENSEMBLE_REGRESSOR]:
+if model.model_type in [ModelType.REGRESSOR, ModelType.UQ_REGRESSOR, ModelType.ENSEMBLE_REGRESSOR]:

-prediction_df = self.residuals(target_column, prediction_df)
+prediction_df = self.residuals(primary_target, prediction_df)

-metrics = self.regression_metrics(target_column, prediction_df)
+metrics = self.regression_metrics(primary_target, prediction_df)

-elif model_type == ModelType.CLASSIFIER:
+elif model.model_type == ModelType.CLASSIFIER:

-metrics = self.classification_metrics(target_column, prediction_df)
+metrics = self.classification_metrics(primary_target, prediction_df)

 else: